louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 In short: the renderer draws a soft edge, but it does not yet compute high-fidelity pixel coverage.

+## Current Direction

+The next AA track should stay GPU-first.
+Do not make CPU coverage rasterization or software AA the primary route; many renderers already solve quality that way, but Quark's current direction is to keep path filling in the GPU pipeline.

+Important constraints from the current renderer:

+- Curves are flattened before they reach the GPU, so the AA problem can be treated primarily as directed straight-edge coverage.
+- A coverage mask is only a storage or compositing mechanism.
+It still needs an accurate coverage calculation.
+- If the final path body is drawn only with the original fill triangles, pixels whose centers lie just outside those triangles will not run the fragment shader.
+Any mask-based path renderer would need to draw conservative expanded bounds, not just reuse the body triangles.
+- The existing directionless `aafuzz` geometry cannot be drawn before the body safely because it does not know which side of the edge is inside or outside.

+This points toward a directional GPU edge-AA system rather than a software mask rasterizer.

 ## Design Goals

 Future antialiasing work should aim for: